The limiting law of the Discrete Gaussian level lines: Introduction

 Lastly, we mention recent developments on the rough phase of the $|\nabla\phi|^p$ model (with no floor).
 At high enough temperature with uniform boundary conditions, convergence of the $\ZGFF$ to the Gaussian Free Field (\GFF) was shown in~\cite{BPR22a,BPR22b}; this is expected, but remains open for all other $p\geq 1$.
-When the boundary conditions are tilted, e.g., taking the value $\lfloor \theta_1 x + \theta_2 y\rfloor$ at every boundary point $(x,y)$ for some slope $\theta=(\theta_1,\theta_2)\neq 0$, then, as long as at least one of the $\theta_i$'s is irrational, the surface is known~\cite{Sheffield05} to delocalize at some unknown rate (``qualitative delocalization'') for all $\beta$ and~$p\geq 1$.
-At high enough temperature, this was extended also to rational slopes in~\cite{LammersOtt24} for \SOS.
+When the boundary conditions are tilted, e.g., taking the value $\lfloor \theta_1 x + \theta_2 y\rfloor$ at every boundary point $(x,y)$ for some slope $\theta=(\theta_1,\theta_2)\neq 0$, then, as long as at least one of the $\theta_i$'s is noninteger, the surface is known~\cite{Sheffield05} to delocalize at some unknown rate (``qualitative delocalization'') for all $\beta$ and~$p\geq 1$.
+At high enough temperature, this was extended also to integer slopes in~\cite{LammersOtt24} for \SOS.
 More recently, logarithmic delocalization at high enough temperature was established for all $0 < p \leq 2$ in~\cite{OttSchweiger25}.
 It is further believed that the rough phase induced by the slope should have a \GFF scaling limit, mirroring the high temperature regime with flat boundary conditions.
 However, this remains a formidable open problem at large $\beta$, where even logarithmic fluctuations are not yet established.
-One recent result in this direction is for \SOS tilted by an added long range potential~\cite{LaslierLubetzky25}, which indeed has a \GFF scaling limit (for any slope with $\theta_1,\theta_2>0$ including when both are rational; this is in contrast to the \ZGFF, which is known to be rigid at large enough $\beta$ when $\theta_1, \theta_2 \in \Z$).
+One recent result in this direction is for \SOS tilted by an added long range potential~\cite{LaslierLubetzky25}, which indeed has a \GFF scaling limit (for any slope with $\theta_1,\theta_2>0$ including when both are integers; this is in contrast to $|\nabla\phi|^p$ for all $p>1$, including \ZGFF, which are rigid at large $\beta$ when $\theta_1, \theta_2 \in \Z$).